kieker-monitoring/kieker-lang-pack-python/docs/doc.md

 ```
 First of all, create a  `MonitoringController` object and assign it to a global variable.
 At the current stage of the development
-the MonitoringController class is imported from `monitoring.Controller` module.
+the MonitoringController can be imported from `monitoring.Controller` module.
 In this example we use `FileWriter` to write the logs to a file.
 This writer is instatiated internally by default, so you don't have to specify it expicitly.

 ```python